Frequently asked questions (FAQ)

 The Home Secretary met with the members of Daniel Morgan’s family and, after further serious consideration with them and their representatives, announced the creation of the Daniel Morgan Independent Panel.

-Q: What are the Panel’s Terms of Reference?
+Q: What were the Panel’s Terms of Reference?

 Follow this link to see the Panel’s Terms of Reference.

 Yes.
-The Panel is working independently from the Government and its agencies, the Police and the members of Daniel Morgan’s family.
+The Panel worked independently from the Government and its agencies, the Police and the members of Daniel Morgan’s family.

-Q: Is this an investigation into Daniel Morgan’s murder?
+Q: Was this an investigation into Daniel Morgan’s murder?

-No. The Panel has not been tasked to investigate or reinvestigate the murder of Daniel Morgan nor to build a new criminal case to be brought before the Courts.
+No. The Panel was not been tasked to investigate or reinvestigate the murder of Daniel Morgan nor to build a new criminal case to be brought before the Courts.

-Q: Why has the work of the Panel extended over such a long period?
+Q: Why did the work of the Panel extend over such a long period?

 The Panel’s terms of reference anticipated it would take about twelve months from the start of substantive work on the papers, once all documentation had been made available, to being in a position to submit its Report to the Home Secretary.
-However, apart from a very small amount of documentation, the material requiring to be analysed was not made available to the Panel by the Metropolitan Police Service and others until after the beginning of January 2015, some sixteen months after Panel members were appointed.
+However, apart from a very small amount of documentation, the material requiring to be analysed was not made available to the Panel by the Metropolitan Police Service and others until after January 2015, some sixteen months after Panel members were appointed.
 The Panel was, therefore, only able to begin its substantive work at that stage.
-A large amount of material gathered over the past 30 years has had to be very carefully scrutinised.
-Even while the Panel has been writing its report, further new material requiring examination continued to be submitted throughout 2016, 2017 and 2018, with some key documentation still yet to be provided to the Panel.
+A large amount of material gathered over the previous 33 years had to be very carefully scrutinised.
+Even in 2021 further new material requiring consideration was submitted further delaying the Report’s publication.

-The costs of the Panel’s work for the financial years 2013-14 through to 2017-18 are published in a separate section on the website.
+The costs of the Panel’s work are published in a separate section on the website.

 THE WORK OF THE PANEL

-Q: What has the Panel been tasked with doing?
+Q: What was the Panel tasked to do?

-The purpose and remit of the Independent Panel is to shine a light on the circumstances of Daniel Morgan’s murder, its background and the handling of the case over the whole period since March 1987.
-In doing so, the Panel has sought to address the questions arising, including those relating to:
+The purpose and remit of the Independent Panel was to shine a light on the circumstances of Daniel Morgan’s murder, its background and the handling of the case over the whole period since March 1987.
+In doing so, the Panel sought to address questions arising, including those relating to:

 - police involvement in the murder;